Nuzair46/Torrent2mega/README.md

 ### Notes and ToDo.
 -------------------
 * On Heroku, the tool may look like its not doing anything.
-Please wait until it the download completes and then you will see all the logs.
+Please wait until the download completes and then you will see all the logs.

 * I wanted the code to directly save contents to the mega drive rather than download and upload, But due to the limitations of finding something for Mega to mount the drives, I could not do it.
 	* You're most welcome if you can add this feature.